 This blog is by and for Christian Meditators who are interested in exploring the Rule of St. Benedict.
-It has been created by the Meditatio House community of The World Community for Christian Meditation (WCCM).
-Meditatio House is a contemplative house and outreach of The WCCM.
-It is located in London, England.
+It was created by the Meditatio House community of The World Community for Christian Meditation (WCCM).
+Meditatio House was a contemplative house and outreach of The WCCM, located in London, England.
+The house closed during March of 2019.

 Anyone new to, or interested in, Christian Meditation are warmly welcomed to read and be a part of this blog.
 Please comment in a way that is respectful.